UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Multi-Source QA Experiments

 \subsection{Results}

 Main results are presented in Table~\ref{tab:main}.
 In the first set of experiments, we train a reader model independently for each dataset, as typically done in previous work.
 We use Freebase as knowledge base for WebQuestions as intended, and use Wikidata for all others.
+The multi-dataset model uses Wikidata.

-Unsurprisingly, the best performing single-source model is the one each dataset was designed for: text for NQ, Trivia, TREC and KB for WebQ.
-While the best source combination varies from one dataset to another, fusing text with at least one structured source improves results in \emph{all} cases, obtaining state-of-the-art results for NQ, WebQ and TREC.
-Tables-only model also has non-trivial performance and performs similarly for all datasets.
+The results highlight the limitation of current state-of-the-art open-domain QA models which use texts as the only information source.
+On WebQ, for instance, the KB-only model performs 5\% better than the text-only one, and previous state of the art is also achieved by the KBQA model.
+Moreover, adding structured information sources significantly improves the performance over text-only models on \emph{all} datasets, obtaining state-of-the-art results for NQ, WebQ and TREC.
+This indicates that KBs and tables contain valuable knowledge which is either absent in the unstructured texts or harder to extract from them (see also \secref{sec:analysis}).

-In the \emph{unified} setting, where a single model is trained across all datasets, we observe similar trends with respect to sources, however performance is generally lower, especially for small datasets (WebQ and TREC).
-We note that T5 is already pre-trained with question answering tasks, which might be why no gain is observed from multi-tasking.
-More importantly, we observe clear improvements from combining sources, with the \emph{Text* + tables + KB} model outperforming the \emph{Text}-only baseline by 5.4 points on average in this realistic setting.
+In the \emph{multi-dataset} setting, we also observe clear improvements from combining sources, with the \emph{Text + tables + KB} model outperforming the \emph{Text}-only baseline by 5.4 points on average.
+The performance is generally lower than the per-dataset models, especially for the small datasets (WebQ and TREC), which may be due to the fact that each of these datasets was collected on a single information source and the multi-dataset model is less likely to exploit this prior knowledge.

-\subsection{Analysis}
+\paragraph{Multiple KBs} We also experiment with combining \emph{both} Wikidata and Freebase.
+We see substantial improvements on all datasets in the KB-only setting over using a single KB, as well as significant gains over our best numbers for NQ and TriviaQA in the \emph{Text+tables+KB} setting (Table \ref{tab:kbc}).

-Having established the value in combining sources, we now turn to the question of \emph{how} adding additional sources improves results.
+\section{Analysis}